shhschilling/visStatistics/README.md

 `visstat` tests the fulfillment of the underlying assumptiosn of `aov` and `oneway.test` by calling the internal function `vis_anova_assumptions`.

-## Installation
+## Installation from Github
-1. First, you need to install the devtools package.
+1. Firstly, you need to install the devtools package.
 You can do this from CRAN.
 Invoke R and then type `install.packages("devtools")`
 2. Load the devtools package.
 `library(devtools)`